Emory-CBIS/MMM/README.md

    + Simulate the Data
    + Set the initial parameter to estimation
    + Call EM_groupmod_log_Firth function in MMM_EM.r script to run MMM model
-   + Save fitted model (fit_1.RData in the Data folder is an example of fitted model)
+   + Save fitted model (fitsim.RData in the Data folder is an example of fitted model)

 3. Run bootstrap\_scripts to generate multiple bootstrap replicates based on the results from 2 and then fit the model.
 Here are the detailed steps included in bootstrap\_scripts.

-   + Load fitted model from results 2 (for example, fit_1.RData)
+   + Load fitted model from results 2 (for example, fitsim.RData)
    + Obtain all the parameters needed to generate bootstrap data
    + Set the initial parameter to estimation
    + Call EM_groupmod_log_Firth function in MMM_EM.r script to run MMM model